1861 Confederate States presidential election in North Carolina

 A presidential election was held in North Carolina on November 6, 1861 as part of the 1861 Confederate States presidential election.
 The secessionist ticket led by William B. Rodman defeated the conservative, or people's ticket.
 Both lists were pledged to the incumbent provisional president Jefferson Davis and the provisional vice president Alexander H. Stephens.
 Davis won the national election unanimously, beginning a six-year term that would terminate prematurely on May 5, 1865 following the dissolution of the Confederate government.

 Unlike most Confederate states, where electors were selected by the state legislature, North Carolina selected its 12 electors on a general ticket.
 Each elector on a slate represented a specific district, and the 12 elector candidates who received the highest number of votes were chosen to represent the state in the Electoral College, where they cast their votes for the president and vice president.

 Two lists of electors were pledged to Davis, representing developing local factions.
 The "secessionist slate", led by William B. Rodman, consisted of "original secessionists" who had supported secession from early on.
 They were opposed by the "people's ticket" made up of former Unionists.
-Former Unionist William Woods Holden would eventually form the "Conservative" party, a political coalition of former Unionist opposed to Governor Henry Toole Clark, and gave his support to the people's ticket in this election.
+Former Unionist William Woods Holden would eventually form the "Conservative" party, a political coalition of former Unionists opposed to Governor Henry Toole Clark, and gave his support to the people's ticket in this election.

 The election itself was muddy, with supporters of the opposite view appearing on each of the slates, including four who appeared on both slates and two others who were listed on partially different tickets — one of whom had withdrawn but still appeared on several tickets.
 Nevertheless, the secessionist slate won out, with its best-performing sole elector winning 27,400 votes, beating the people's ticket's 19,507.